 I expected to need to cook this for much longer than I did – after 25 minutes mine was cooked – so I would suggest you test it at 25 minutes and keep an eye on it at five minute intervals.
 You want the inside to be moist but the mixture to not stick a skewer inserted in the middle.
 The top will be cooked and it will feel firm at your touch, but the inside retains an almost undercooked look – but it is the perfect outcome!

 All this being said I am still a huge fan of the other brownie recipe I have on here – so do check out both – in fact make both and have a competition as to which one you love more!

 - 170 grams Butter

 - 1 Cup Cocoa Powder

 - Preheat Oven to 175C (350F)

-- Line or Spray with Cooking Spray a 20 or 25cm square cake or slice tin
+- Line with baking paper or generously Spray with Cooking Spray a 20 or 25cm square cake or slice tin

 - In a large saucepan melt butter completely on a medium temperature

 - Remove from the heat and whisk or beat into the butter the sugar, vanilla and salt until creamy, approx. 1 minute - good arm work out if you use a whisk!

 - Add the eggs one and a time - whisking well in between until completely combined